hongtaiwang/notes/README.md

-# do the right thing
+# DO THE RIGHT THING